What Are the Physical Signs of Substance Abuse or Addiction?

-Withdrawal refers to the physical, emotional and psychological symptoms someone addicted to a drug experiences when they discontinue use of the drug.
-These symptoms can range from mild to severe, and in some case can be life-threatening.
-The symptoms can last from days to weeks—and sometimes months, depending on the type of drug one was using and length of time they used the drug as well as other variables.
+Withdrawal refers to the physical, emotional, and psychological symptoms someone addicted to a drug experiences when they discontinue use of the drug.
+These symptoms can range from mild to severe, and in some cases, can be life-threatening.
+The symptoms can last from days to weeks, and sometimes months, depending on the type of drug used and length of time it was used.

 “Detox” usually refers to a facility or regimen that facilitates providing safe and comfortable support for someone experiencing withdrawal symptoms as a result of their detoxification from a drug or drugs.
 It is not treatment, but considered the first step in addiction treatment for those requiring the support.

 Can I Take My Psychiatric Medications While in Detox?